VachaLab/gorder-manual/src/manual_normals.md

 For absolute control over membrane normals, `gorder` allows manual specification of membrane normals for individual molecules in individual trajectory frames.

 To assign membrane normals, you must first prepare a YAML-formatted membrane normals file.
-The structure of this file is similar to the ["leaflet assignment file"](manual_leaflets.md#leaflet-assignment-file), which is used for manually assigning lipids to leaflets.
+The structure of this file is similar to the ["leaflet assignment file"](manual_leaflets.md#leaflet-assignment-file), which can be used to manually assign lipids to leaflets.

 ## Membrane normals file